cinnData/DataSci-Summer/[DS-02] Introduction to Python.md

 ## Other data container types

 The packages used in data science come with new data container types: NumPy arrays, Pandas series and Pandas data frames.
 Dealing with so many types of objects is a bit challenging for the beginner.
-The elements of the Python data containers (eg lists) can have different data types, but NumPy and Pandas data containers have consistency constraints.
+The elements of the Python data containers (*e.g*. lists) can have different data types, but NumPy and Pandas data containers have consistency constraints.
 So, an array has a unique data type, while a data frame has a unique data type for every column.

 ##  Functions